Shyaam15/autonomous-robots/README.md

 ## 9. roscore to start the ros environment
 roscore

-## 10. Launch the nodes in two new terminals
+## 10. Launch the nodes in two new terminals simultaneously or one after the other
 roslaunch sign_language_translation gesture_recognition.launch \
 roslaunch sign_language_translation speech_recognition.launch